boxyhq/jackson/CONTRIBUTING.md

 ## Code Of Conduct

-Please ensure that your contributions align with our [Code of Conduct](https://github.com/boxyhq/jackson/blob/6cf5639706714c727d093136372a46ac7b26ac0a/CODE_OF_CONDUCT.md#L1).
+Please ensure that your contributions align with our [https://github.com/boxyhq/jackson/blob/main/CODE_OF_CONDUCT.md).
 Be respectful, inclusive, and considerate of others.

 ## License